sakai-mirror/assignment2/README.rst

 Tools needed
 ````````````

-You will need to have maven2, subversion and patch installed on your system.
+You will need to have maven2 or 3 installed on your system.

 Building for 2.8.x
 ````````````````````````````````````````````